bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 # Assignment!

 It's difficult to decide on a topic at this point.
-Maybe leaning towards Friends, though.
+Maybe leaning towards Friends, though, or the environmental predictions.